rcaneill/xnemogcm/README.md

 ### Note

-`xnemogcm` is capable or recombining the domain_cfg and mesh_mask files outputted by multiple processors, the recombining tool from the NEMO toolbox is thus not needed here, see the [example/recombing_mesh_mask_domain_cfg.ipynb](https://nbviewer.ipython.org/github/rcaneill/xnemogcm/blob/master/example/recombing_mesh_mask_domain_cfg.ipynb)
+`xnemogcm` is capable or recombining the domain_cfg and mesh_mask files output by multiple processors, the recombining tool from the NEMO toolbox is thus not needed here, see the [example/recombing_mesh_mask_domain_cfg.ipynb](https://nbviewer.ipython.org/github/rcaneill/xnemogcm/blob/master/example/recombing_mesh_mask_domain_cfg.ipynb)